Plymouth Whitemarsh High School: School Profile

 Rigor, Recognition and Excellence

-Plymouth Whitemarsh High School (PWHS) is considered to be among the top high schools in Pennsylvania; The Washington Post and US News & World Report ranks PWHS in top four percent of high schools in PA and top 10 percent in the nation.
+Plymouth Whitemarsh High School (PWHS) is considered to be among the top high schools in Pennsylvania; The Washington Post and US News & World Report ranks PWHS in the top four percent of high schools in PA and the top 10 percent in the nation.

 PWHS’ Anti-Defamation League (ADL) in alignment with the No Place for Hate campaign, challenging students to be effective leaders who focus on social justice issues, specific to the community and school.
 The process begins annually with anti-bias training for peer leaders, facilitated by ADL training specialists, before student leader outreach and activity block seminars to the student body begin.

 PWHS is a certified school for the Advancement Via Individual Determination (AVID) program which is a rigorous college preparatory program designed for students in the “academic middle”.
-AVID students are accelerated into Honors and AP courses while receiving support through an intensive supportive curriculum focused on organization, soft skills and leadership.
+AVID students are accelerated into Honors and AP courses while receiving support through an intensive supportive curriculum focused on organization, soft skills, and leadership.
 Students gain admission to the program through a rigorous recommendation and screening process.

-PW students consistently earn first place accomplishments in state and national competitions such as TSA and DECA, and is a TEDxYouth event site.
+PW students consistently earn first place accomplishments in state and national competitions such as TSA and DECA,.
+PWHS is also a TEDx Youth event site.

 Class Rank